progmaticlab/outdated-tf-devstack/README.md

 tf-devstack is a tool for deployment of Contrail from published containers or building and deploying from sources.

-It is similar to the OpenStack's devstack tool and allows bringing up Contrail along with Kubernets of OpenStack cloud on an all-in-one single node deployment.
+It is similar to the OpenStack's devstack tool and allows bringing up Contrail along with Kubernetes of OpenStack cloud on an all-in-one single node deployment.

 ## Hardware and software requirements